 Most exercises for crushing strength aren’t easily found in the gym, unless your gym has a dedicated machine where you focus on closing your fingers into your palm.
 I personally like the handheld crushing grippers that can easily be purchased through fitness websites or stores.
 My recommendation is to buy 2 or 3 of varying degrees of difficulty to have a goal to progress to as you build your crushing strength.

 This is another type of grip strength that is going to help strengthen the fingers.
 Rather than the dynamic strength used in crushing strength, pinching strength trains the fingers in static strength.
-I personally have found this useful to transferring to my supporting strength, since I’m able to focus on applying the force through my fingers.
-You can train pinching strength through the full fingers or through the finger tips.
+I personally have found this useful for transferring to my supporting strength, since I’m able to focus on applying the force through my fingers.
+You can train pinching strength through the full fingers or through the fingertips.

 This is a unique type of grip strength, as it requires force to be applied equally through your fingers and thumb.
 The object or implement used also has the ability to slide through your hand like a towel or rope.
 I typically use friction grip strength with athletes like football or rugby players who may be grabbing onto an opponent’s jersey.